gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

 In a seeded query these should be formatted like so `g.E("[source, dest]")` or `g.E(["[source1, dest1]","[source2, label, dest2]"])`.

-Note that if using TSTV values for seeds or property values these must be in the format `t:type|st:subtype|v:value`.
+Note that if using TypeSubTypeValue for seeds or property values these must be in the format `t:type|st:subtype|v:value`.

 ## Custom Features